Sharon Woods

 Project Scope & Impact

 The project is anticipated to take 18 months to complete.
-During that time, several areas in the park will be closed for the safety of our guests.
+During that time, several areas in the park are closed for the safety of our guests.

 CLOSED beginning April 1, 2024: